BCDevOps/devops-platform-workshops/openshift-201/image-management.md

 1. Name of ImageStream
 2. Docker repository path where new images can be pushed to add/update them in this image stream.
 3. The image stream tag.
 In this case `latest`.
-4. The `items` are the associated images to the `latest` tag in this case.  `dockerImageReference` is the SHA identifier that this image stream tag currently references and the `image` is the SHA identifier that this image stream tag previously referenced.
+4. The `items` are the associated images to the `latest` tag in this case.  `dockerImageReference` is the SHA identifier that this `ImageStreamTag` currently references and the `image` is the SHA identifier that this `ImageStreamTag` previously referenced.
 In this case they are the same because we only have one image generation.

-### Aplication Status
+### Application Status
 Wait for the application to be ready and running:
 ```bash
 oc get pods